Celine Dion singles discography

-Canadian singer Celine Dion has released 138 singles in both English and French as a lead artist (including promotional singles).
-According to Billboard magazine, Dion is the world's best-selling contemporary female artist of all time.
+Canadian singer Celine Dion has released 115 singles in English and French as a lead artist, and 31 promotional singles.
+According to Billboard, she is the world's best-selling contemporary female artist of all time.
 As of 2021, she has reportedly sold around 200 to 250 million records worldwide.
-Referred to as the "Queen of Power Ballads", Dion has released a string of worldwide hits, with "My Heart Will Go On" (love theme from the blockbuster film Titanic) being her career's biggest hit, with estimated physical sales of over 18 million worldwide, making it the 2nd best-selling physical single by a woman in history.
-It reached over 117 million radio impressions during its peak, becoming the most-played radio hit in history (at that time) and became the best-selling single of 1998 worldwide.
-"Because You Loved Me" is her biggest hit on the US Billboard Hot 100, spending six weeks atop the chart and selling six million copies in its first six months of availability worldwide.
-"Pour que tu m'aimes encore" (considered as her French signature hit) was the 4th biggest hit of the 1990s in France and has sold over four million copies worldwide.
+Often described as the "Queen of Power Ballads", she has released numerous international hits.
+Her most successful single, "My Heart Will Go On" (the love theme from the film Titanic), has estimated physical sales of over 18 million worldwide, making it the 2nd best-selling physical single by a woman in history.
+The song reached over 117 million radio impressions at its peak, became the best-selling single of 1998 worldwide, and remains one of the best-selling singles of all time.
+"Because You Loved Me" is her biggest hit on the US Billboard Hot 100, spending six weeks at number one and selling six million copies in its first six months of release worldwide.
+Her French-language signature hit, "Pour que tu m'aimes encore", was the 4th biggest hit of the 1990s in France and has sold over four million copies worldwide.

 As of 2018, Billboard ranks Dion as the 25th Greatest Hot 100 Female Artist of all time.
-She also ranks as the 43rd Greatest Adult Pop Songs Artist of all time and the 40th Greatest Pop Songs Artist of all time.
-"Because You Loved Me" is the 45th Greatest Hot 100 Song by a woman in the United States.
-Dion also placed seven hits on Billboards list of Top Songs of the 90s, including: "Because You Loved Me" (No. 27), "It's All Coming Back to Me Now" (No. 66) and "The Power of Love" (No. 67).
-Dion is also recognized as the "Queen of Adult Contemporary".
-She has scored 11 number one hits on the US Adult Contemporary chart, the most for any female recording artist in history.
-Additionally, she has spent a staggering 87 weeks at the top position of the chart, the most for any artist ever.
+She also ranks as the 43rd Greatest Adult Pop Songs Artist of all time, and the 40th Greatest Pop Songs Artist of all time.
+Her single "Because You Loved Me" is the 45th Greatest Hot 100 Song by a woman in the United States.
+Dion placed seven songs on Billboards list of Top Songs of the 90s, including "Because You Loved Me" (No. 27), "It's All Coming Back to Me Now" (No. 66), and "The Power of Love" (No. 67).
+She is also widely referred to as the "Queen of Adult Contemporary".
+Dion has achieved 11 number-one hits on the US Adult Contemporary chart, the most for any female recording artist, and has spent 87 weeks at the top of the chart, the highest total for any artist.